 What does “No Right of Control” mean for filing H1B visa Petition ?

 It is stated by USCIS that ‘USCIS will evaluate whether the petitioner has the “right to control” the beneficiary’s employment, such as when, where and how the beneficiary performs the job.’
-Here the H1B sponsoring company is the employer is Petitioner and Beneficiary is the person who is seeking H1B and planning to work as consultant for the employer.
+Here the H1B sponsoring company is the employer (Petitioner) and Beneficiary is the person who is seeking H1B and planning to work as consultant for the employer.
 USCIS mentions that the H1B petition filing company must clearly show that the employer-employee relationship exists between the H1B sponsoring company and the person they are sponsoring H1B visa and H1B sponsoring company has the right to control the beneficiary’s work including ability to hire, fire and supervise the beneficiary.
 The sponsoring company should submit proof for the duration of the H1-B validity period.
 There are a set of requirements they ask for.
+Read these full requirements : Guideline for Employer Employee Relationship for H1B visa petition.
 USICS determines the case approval based on the information submitted.
 They can deny if the submitted proof documents are not clear.
 For sake of clarity, details are posted in another article post.
-Check the detailed requirements article on Additional requirements for filing H1B visa petition .

 What does it mean to all the Small IT Consulting Companies ?